calin2110/Recommendor/README.md

 ## Fair Use Disclaimer

-This website contains copyrighted songs that are used for research purposes only.
+The dataset contains copyrighted songs that are used for research purposes only.
 We do not earn any money from the use of these copyrighted materials.
 Our use of these songs falls under the doctrine of "Fair Use" as defined in Section 107 of the United States Copyright Act.

 ### Fair Use Factors Considered:

 #### Purpose and Character of Use

-The use of copyrighted songs on this website is for research and educational purposes.
+The use of copyrighted songs in the application is for research and educational purposes.

 We do not derive any commercial benefit from the inclusion of these songs.